Department of Chemistry

 Please read the paper under the Exposition link, then harvest other links as appropriate.

-Now available in Romanian!
-This website has been linked to Science Buddies for students to use as a scince project.
+Now available in Romanian and Indonesian!
+This website has been linked to Science Buddies for students to use as a science project.

 Software now works with international character sets.
 Annamaria Lisotti, a high school teacher in Italy, patiently worked with the authors to identify previous limitations, debug, and remove them.